 Epic Energy also expressed the view that the term "service" as defined in the Code should be interpreted broadly, such that it refers to the general or fundamental nature of the service provided, without regard to any differences in the terms and conditions on which that service is provided.
-If a narrow interpretation (that is, that "service" means exactly the same service taking into account all the terms and conditions that comprise, define and limit the scope of the service) were applied, then each Gas Transmission Regulations 1994 contract and Access Manual contract would give rise to a different "service", which Epic Energy submits would produce a "bizarre" result.
+If a narrow interpretation (that is, that "service" means exactly the same service taking into account all the terms and conditions that comprise, define and limit the scope of the service) were applied, then each Gas Transmission Regulations 1994 contract and Access Manual contract would give rise to a different "service" result.